-The deciding factor: The evidence did not show a current diagnosis of tremors of the hands, and the Veteran’s basal cell carcinoma does not meet criteria for a compensable rating due to lack of disfigurement.
+The deciding factor: The preponderance of the evidence did not support a current diagnosis of tremors or basal cell carcinoma.

 - Claimed conditions